NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 API Call: :krill_api_ca_get:`GET /v1/cas/ca/child_request.json <cas~1{ca_handle}~1child_request.{format}>`

-Step 2: Add parent "ta" to "ca"
+Step 2: Add a Parent to Your CA
 """""""""""""""""""""""""""""""

-You can now add "ta" as a parent to your CA "ca".
+You can now add parent to your CA "Acme-Corp-International".
 You need to choose a locally unique handle that your CA will use to refer to this parent.
-Here we simply use the handle "ta" again, but in case you have multiple parents you may want to refer to them by names that make sense in your context.
+Here we use the handle "ripencc" as an example.

 Note that whichever handle you choose, your CA will use the handles that the parent response included for itself *and* for your CA in its communication with